khushwant1234/GDSC_Page/README.md

 This is Khushwant Singh's submission for the gdsc recruitments.

 # I haven't deployed this yet, so you'll have to run this locally.
-But I'll deploy this shortly

 # Start a SQL Database
 run following command on mysql workbench